Estimated reading time: 2 mins

 Having a variety of skills can produce a whole new batch of ideas for your business.
 This is especially useful in more creative fields, like marketing or engineering.
 It isn’t just about having a different point of view either.

 Look at it this way, each worker has their own views and thought process which can give you a different slant on how to approach a project.
 Having technical diversity too means there are different skills, experiences and qualifications.
-That means there are potentially many more different solutions that your varied worker could see
+That means there are potentially many more different solutions that your varied worker could see.

 Now by combining two different, diverse workers a discussion can be created.
 By discussing it from both points of view together, it’s possible these two workers will create a completely unique solution that neither of them could have thought up without the other.
+These are micro-learning experiences.
+If you are interested on how microlearning can boost workplace productivity, make sure you read this article here

 Productivity is Boosted